MITgcm/MITgcm/doc/getting_started/getting_started.rst

     generates a makefile for an OpenAD build (see :numref:`ad_openad`)

 ``–adoptfile «/PATH/TO/FILE»``
-    (= ``-adof``) specifies the “adjoint” or automatic differentiation options file to be used.
+    (or shorter: ``-adof`` ) specifies the “adjoint” or automatic differentiation options file to be used.
 The file is analogous to the optfile defined above but it specifies information for the AD build process.
 See :numref:`adoptfile`.

     The default file is located in
     :filelink:`tools/adjoint_options/adjoint_default` and it defines the “TAF”
     and “TAMC” compiler options.

 ``–mpi``
     enables certain `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ features (using CPP ``#define``)